 Many of these types are found in exotic or remote locations and often not available as a fresh fruit, but as a dried version or powdered concentrate.

-Superfruits are known to have an intertwining spectrum of antioxidant nutrients helpful for increasing the production of the enzymatic types such as like glutathione, superoxide dismutase and catalase.
+Superfruits are known to have an intertwining spectrum of antioxidant nutrients helpful for increasing the production of the enzymatic types such as glutathione, superoxide dismutase and catalase.

 Some of these fruits include: